-- The Publications Officer will normally take care of a number of tasks:

-Check the consistency of the text: text processing software offers facilities to check spelling, and also some basic functions for checking grammar.
-However, consistency in terminology, grammar and writing style require intervention by an experienced editor and/or subject expert.
+The Publications Officer will normally take care of a number of tasks: • Check the consistency of the text: text processing software offers facilities to check spelling, and also some basic functions for checking grammar.
+However, consistency in terminology, grammar and writing style require intervention by an experienced editor and/or subject expert. • Layout of the texts (page size, fonts used etc.) and quality of illustrations: this responsibility is shared with the author, but a final check needs to be done by an experienced editor.
+Standards for the style of publications need to be oderated and or the text is provided in the interview.

-Layout of the texts (page size, fonts used etc.) and quality of illustrations; this responsibility is shared with the author, but a final check needs to be done by an experienced editor.
-Standards for the style of publications need to - be adopted, and authors must be trained in their use.
+be adopted, and authors must be trained in their use.
 Distribution: although in theory anybody can access a document on the web, people must be informed that the document exists.
 Announcements of new publications can be made by e-mail or by other more traditional mechanisms.
 Publications on CD-ROM require the same distribution process as printed publications.